 Total Cost Range: $5,110 to $57,230

-Whatever you decide, your new master bathroom should reflect your style and personality when it is all said and done.
-With some inspiration and guidance, you can have the ultimate relaxing master bathroom you have always dreamed of.
+Whatever you decide, your new primary bathroom should reflect your style and personality when it is all said and done.
+With some inspiration and guidance, you can have the ultimate relaxing primary bathroom you have always dreamed of.

 You can also browse our galleries of bathrooms for further ideas and inspiration to help you get the most out of your project.